- Written by Dr.Mehmet Demircioglu

 Diamond Hair Clinic’s general hair transplant aftercare logic is built around protecting the grafts first, then gradually returning to normal habits.
 That same logic applies to aloe vera, moisturizer, hair products, and medicated shampoos.

-A patient should also be careful with product advice when the surgery details are different.
+Product advice also needs caution when the surgery details are different.
 A small hairline case, a large crown case, a dense frontal session, and a repair case do not heal in exactly the same way.
 Product timing should follow the condition of the skin, not only the calendar.

 If you are unsure, do not test the product on the grafted area first.
 Take clear photos, write down the day after surgery, explain what you feel, and ask the clinic what is safe for that exact area.
 A short message with good photos is better than a quiet experiment on healing skin.

-The decision can stay practical, even when the details vary from patient to patient.
+The decision can stay practical, even when the details vary from person to person.
 Protect the recipient area during the first 10 to 14 days.
-Treat the donor area more flexibly only when the skin is closed and calm.
+Treat the donor area more flexibly only when the skin is closed and settled.
 Keep products plain.
 Stop anything that burns, itches more, or makes the scalp sticky.
 Ask before using medicated or perfumed products.

 Aloe vera and moisturizer are not forbidden forever.
 They are timing decisions.
 Used at the wrong moment, they can create more touching, residue, irritation, and anxiety.
 Used later, in the right place, with the right product, they may help comfort.
-The safest decision is the one that keeps the grafts protected while the skin heals cleanly.
+The right decision is the one that keeps the grafts protected and keeps the skin easy to clean, see, and review.